 SA Objective: To maintain, conserve and enhance the quality of ground, surface and sea waters and manage the consumption of water in a sustainable way.

 Criterion C12 -Impact on hydrogeology or groundwater.

-Site is underlain by a secondary aquifer.
-No impact on any Source Protection Zones.
-Not known if any licensed water supply points in the vicinity.
+Site underlain by secondary aquifer.
+Not within or adjacent to any Source Protection Zones.
+Not known if any licensed water abstraction points in the vicinity.